RyterINC/thefoodryter/content/posts/10-tips-getting-started.md

 Wow Jayson, you're really selling me on this whole cooking thing.

 With that being said, if I still didn't scare you away, then I will say there is a brightside.
-If you are in the dating market, being able to cook scores you easy brownie points.
-I'm serious, throw together an awesome steak with some roasted potatoes and steamed vegetables and you are instantly winning the dating game.
-On a more serious note, being able to cook flexes your creativity and opens a whole new world of food that will greatly benefit your life.
-Being able to cook restaurant quality food at home will save you money, keep you healthier, and give you a sense of purpose in the kitchen.
+Being able to cook flexes your creativity and opens a whole new world of food that will greatly benefit your life.
+Cooking restaurant quality food at home will save you money, keep you healthier, and give you a sense of purpose in the kitchen.
 Your cooking utensils will be your sword and shield and your kitchen the battlefield in which you throw together ingredients like a mad scientists to come out with a creation you can be proud of at the end of the day.

 ## Got it, give me the tips now please